"

 Research

-Carry out a quick online search for Quotes
+Carry out an online search for quotes about the future.

 Part D: Watch the Video and Respond to the Question